plajjan/snabbswitch/src/apps/ddos/README.md

 ### Usage

-Use the following pattern to create and initialize DDoS instance
+Use the following pattern to create and initialize DDoS instance;

 ### Performance